Napa County ups grant program to deal with COVID-19 demands

 Among the other competitive grant awards is $128,420 to Bay Area Legal Aid to help address housing instability, $87,577 to OLE Health for COVID-19 telehealth, $34,375 to Catholic Charities to help care for homeless families and $87,500 to COPE Family Center to provide pandemic supportive services to families.

-In addition to the more than $1.6 million in competitive grants, the county also honored a previous-year commitment of $275,000 to COPE, awarded a non-competitive grant of $100,000 to Community Health Initiative and gave $110,000 for Area Agency on Aging services.
+In addition to the more than $1.6 million in competitive grants, the county also honored a commitment from the previous year of $275,000 to COPE, awarded a non-competitive grant of $100,000 to Community Health Initiative and gave $110,000 for Area Agency on Aging services.

 You can reach Barry Eberling at 256-2253 or beberling@napanews.com.